atinux/atidone/README.md

 ## Deploy

-You can deploy this project on your Cloudflare account with zero configuration with [NuxtHub](https://hub.nuxt.com).
+You can deploy this project on your Cloudflare account for free and with zero configuration using [NuxtHub](https://hub.nuxt.com).

 ```bash
 npx nuxthub deploy